 A new future for High Street, Hebden Bridge

-After more than two years of planning, surveys, architects drawings and financial planning we have now applied for planning permission for our new development of twenty homes at affordable rents in what was formally known as High Street, Hebden Bridge.
+After more than two years of planning, surveys, architects drawings and financial planning we applied for planning permission for our new development of twenty homes at affordable rents in what was formally known as High Street, Hebden Bridge in July 2018.
+We’ve been excited by the sustainable architecture proposed for what, after all, would be homes for Hebden Bridge people for all of the rest of the twenty-first century.

-We are delighted to say that our planning application has been validated by Calderdale Council and is ‘live’ and open for comments.
-You will find all the plans and documents at Calderdale’s planning portal.
+You can find all the plans and documents at Calderdale’s planning portal.
 The full address is here: hportal.calderdale.gov.uk/online-applications/caseDetails.do?caseType=Application&keyVal=PCGOUHDWIOK00

 There’s a lot of documents there.
 You may find it interesting to look first at the ‘Design and Access’ statement, which is a good summary of the proposal.